vonWolfehaus/cobu-landing/content/index.md

 			</div>
 			<div class="section__text mdl-cell mdl-cell--10-col-desktop mdl-cell--6-col-tablet mdl-cell--3-col-phone">
 				<h5>...live comfortably without a car?</h5>
-				You can live in a dense urban area where groceries, parks, schools, and restaurants are all within walking distance.
+				<p>You can live in a dense urban area where groceries, parks, schools, and restaurants are all within walking distance.</p>
 			</div>
 			<div class="section__circle-container mdl-cell mdl-cell--2-col mdl-cell--1-col-phone">
 				<img src="images/icon-community.png"/>
 			</div>
 			<div class="section__text mdl-cell mdl-cell--10-col-desktop mdl-cell--6-col-tablet mdl-cell--3-col-phone">
 				<h5>...experience a robust sense of community?</h5>
-				The neighborhood can be structured in such a way as to encourage casual encounters with neighbors.
-There could be a large common area with a big kitchen, eating space, and lounge, where families could take turns making meals for the whole group.
+				<p>The neighborhood can be structured in such a way as to encourage casual encounters with neighbors.
+There could be a large common area with a big kitchen, eating space, and lounge, where families could take turns making meals for the whole group.</p>
 			</div>
 			<div class="section__circle-container mdl-cell mdl-cell--2-col mdl-cell--1-col-phone">
 				<img src="images/icon-sustainable.png"/>
 			</div>
 			<div class="section__text mdl-cell mdl-cell--10-col-desktop mdl-cell--6-col-tablet mdl-cell--3-col-phone">
 				<h5>...live sustainably and be self-reliant?</h5>
-				Most <i>baugruppen</i> are built to <a href="http://en.wikipedia.org/wiki/Passivhaus">passivhaus</a> standards, with tons of insulation, natural light, and fresh air circulation.
+				<p>Most <i>baugruppen</i> are built to <a href="http://en.wikipedia.org/wiki/Passivhaus">passivhaus</a> standards, with tons of insulation, natural light, and fresh air circulation.
 They can have solar panels, batteries, and smart appliances, all networked together by a smart whole-home energy management system.
-It could create more energy than it consumes and have the ability to island itself from the grid in the case of emergency.
+It could create more energy than it consumes and have the ability to island itself from the grid in the case of emergency.</p>
 			</div>
 		</div>
 		<div class="mdl-card__actions">